Skip to content

 • g_book_name - the title/name of the new book being created.

-• g_browserLibrary - the name of the browser profile we should use to run the test.
-The name of this parameter is reserved, while the first three may be different.
+• g_browserLibrary - the name of the browser profile to use to run the test.
+The name of this parameter is reserved, whereas the first three can be customized.

-Now for these parameters to actually affect the Rapise test, you need to make sure that the Rapise test is expecting these variables and knows how to handle them.
-Conventionally in Rapise, all global variables are prefixed with g_ which is why we have similarly named the SpiraTest parameter names.
+For these parameters to affect the Rapise test, you must ensure that the Rapise test is expecting these variables and knows how to handle them.
+Conventionally, in Rapise, all global variables are prefixed with g_, which is why we have similarly named the SpiraTest parameters.

-If your test is implemented in RVL, you may define these variables right in RVL sheet using Global Variables.
-No need to define g_browserLibrary because it is built-in.
-Note, that to print this parameter value we use g_browserProfile.
+If your test is implemented in RVL, you may define these variables directly in the RVL sheet using Global Variables.
+There is no need to define g_browserLibrary because it is built-in.
+Note that to print this parameter value, we use g_browserProfile.

 parameters in rvl

-In JavaScript mode declare parameters in Main.js like this.
+In JavaScript mode, declare parameters in Main.js as follows:

 function TestInit()